|My Favourite Planet > English > Middle East > Turkey > Ephesus > |

 Athenaeus of Naucratis (Greek, Ἀθήναιος Nαυκρατίτης or Nαυκράτιος, Athenaios Naukratites; Latin, Athenaeus Naucratita) was a Greek rhetorician and grammarian of the late 2nd to early 3rd century AD from Naucratis, the Ptolemaic capital of Egypt.
 His only surviving work is the 15-volume Deipnosophistae (Δειπνοσοφισταί, Banquet of the Learned or Scholars at the Dinner Table), written in Greek in the early 3rd century AD in Rome, most of which is still extant.
 The book is an account - probably fictional - of erudite conversations between diners at three banquets.

 The Deipnosophistae of Athenaeus, Book VIII (Part 5 of 5), page 137.
 Volume IV of the Loeb Classical Library edition, Harvard University Press, 1930.
-At Bill Thayer's LacusCurtius: Into the Roman World, University of Chicago.
+At Bill Thayer's LacusCurtius website, University of Chicago.

 The text in Greek, from the Loeb edition: